TheCodeSquid/diload/README.md

 # diload

-diload (pronounced "dye-load") is a simple node.js tool I made to help with adding data to static sites in a simple, manageable way.
+diload (pronounced "dye-load") is a simple node.js tool I made to help with adding data to static sites in an easy to manage way.

 ## How Does It Work?